sensu/sensu-docs/content/sensu-core/2.0/reference/assets.md

 This will result in an interactive prompt, which will ask you which of the asset's field that you wish to change.

-## Using Assets in Checks
+## Using assets in checks

-Assets can be associated with Checks when they are created, or afterwards.
+Assets can be associated with checks when they are created, or afterwards.

-### Adding an Asset to a Check on creation
+### Adding an asset to a check on creation

 {{< highlight shell >}}
 sensuctl check create foobar \